IBM/raksh/README.md

 # Overview
-Raksh (`protect`) project is created with the aim to secure Kubernetes deployed workload along with its specification by leveraging hardware assisted security.
+Raksh (`protect`) project is created with the aim to secure Kubernetes deployed workload along with its specification (POD or Deployment YAML) by leveraging VM based Trusted Execution Environment (TEE).
+Simply put Raksh makes it easier to use VM based TEE with containers in a Kubernetes cluster.

-This development was primarily to leverage Protected Execution Facility (PEF) capability (similar to AMD SEV) provided by Power (Power9) processors.
-Simply put, PEF provides the ability to secure data-in-use by protecting access to specific memory regions.
+The initial development was primarily to leverage Protected Execution Facility (PEF) capability provided by Power (Power9) processors.
+However it should be pretty straight forward to adapt it for any other VM based TEEs, for example AMD Secure Encrypted Virtualisation (SEV).

 PEF introduces a concept of secure VM (SVM).
 Anything running inside the VM is protected.
 More details on PEF is available here Ref: